SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-15-covid-vs-statins-ace-inhibitors.md

 Happily, I was wrong on all counts.
 This looks like preliminary but legit evidence (reference 2) of at least _some_ lowering of the risk of mild COVID becoming severe.
-There was an accompanying paper on the mechanism, involving 25-hydroxy-cholesterol and several effect-rescue assays that also look pretty good.
+There was an accompanying paper (reference 3) on the mechanism, involving 25-hydroxy-cholesterol and several effect-rescue assays that also look pretty good.
 They've got clinical evidence of effect, and lab bench evidence of a mechanism of action.
 Now they need confirmation from an independent lab, maybe a multi-center test, and they'll be ready to figure out how to